Military chaplain: Navy

+From July 2020, Maritime Spiritual Wellbeing Officers (MSWOs) were introduced to the Navy Chaplaincy Branch, designed to give Navy people and their families with professional, non-religious pastoral care and spiritual support.

-Like chaplains in the Australian Army and RAAF, Royal Australian Navy (RAN) chaplains are commissioned officers and wear the uniform of an RAN officer, but like chaplains in the British Royal Navy (RN) they do not wear a rank.
-Rather they wear the same cross and anchor emblem worn by RN chaplains on their shoulder rank slides and do not have gold braided rings or executive loops on their winter sleeve coat or summer shoulder boards.
-Like other chaplains in the ADF, Navy chaplains have five divisions of seniority.
-Whilst Australian Navy chaplains do not wear rank, they are accorded a certain rank for protocol and ceremonial occasions and for saluting purposes.
-Division 1, 2 and 3 Australian Navy chaplains are accorded the rank and status as commander (lieutenant colonel equivalent in the Australian Army).
-Division 4 Australian Navy chaplains are accorded the rank and status of captain (equiv. of Colonel).
-Division 5 Australian Navy chaplains are "principal chaplains," and these three chaplains, representing the three major Christian denominations: Catholic, Anglican and Protestant, are accorded the rank and status of commodore.
+Like chaplains in the Australian Army and RAAF, Royal Australian Navy (RAN) chaplains and MSWOs are commissioned officers and wear the uniform of an RAN officer, but like the British Royal Navy (RN) do not wear rank rank.
+For reasons of protocol, ceremonial occasions and for saluting purposes, they are normally grouped with Commanders (O-5).
+The more senior Division 4 Senior Chaplains are grouped with Captains (O-6) and Division 5 Principal Chaplains are grouped with Commodores (O-7), but their rank slide remains the same.
+Principal Chaplains and MSWOs, however, have gold braid on the peak of their white service cap.

 The title "Padre" for chaplains is less common and not officially encouraged in the Royal Australian Navy, although it is known to be used by some sailors and Navy chaplains in preference to the more formal title of "chaplain" or form of address towards an officer such as "sir."
 Like British Royal Navy chaplains, Royal Australian Navy chaplains wear a slightly different peaked cap to other Navy officers which apparently was designed by Winston Churchill.